MLM Solutions

 In personal selling, the salesperson talks with the customer to understand their needs and then offers solutions through the product or service.
 This can happen face-to-face, over the phone, or even through video calls.

-Typically, the salesperson answers inquiries, conducts demonstrations, and makes suggestions as part of a consultative process.
+Typically, the salesperson answers inquiries, conducts demonstrations, and makes suggestions as part of a consultative approach.
 Personal selling is a one-on-one selling approach, where each customer is addressed individually.
 Whereas, in advertising, the aim is to reach a large audience and doesn’t have a two-way communication.

 Essentially, personal selling is a key part of the direct selling business model as it relies on personal interaction for sales and promotions.